INSTRUCTIONS FOR AUTHORS

 Functional Ecology works together with Wiley’s Open Access Journal, Ecology and Evolution, to enable rapid publication of good quality research that is unable to be accepted for publication by our journal.
 Authors may be offered the option of having the paper, along with any related peer reviews, automatically transferred for consideration by the Editors of Ecology and Evolution.
 Authors will not need to reformat or rewrite their manuscript at this stage, and publication decisions will be made a short time after the transfer takes place.
 The Editors of Ecology and Evolution will accept submissions that report well-conducted research which reaches the standard acceptable for publication.
 Ecology and Evolution is a Wiley Open Access journal and article publication fees apply.
 For more information please go to www.ecolevol.org.

 BES journals do not consider for publication articles that have already been published in substantial part or in full within a scientific journal, book or similar entity.
 However, posting an article on the author’s personal website or in an institutional repository is not viewed as prior publication and such articles can therefore be submitted.
 The journals will also consider for publication manuscripts that have been posted in a recognized preprint archive (such as arXiv and PeerJ PrePrints), providing that upon acceptance of their article for publication the author is still able to grant the BES an exclusive licence to publish the article, or agree to the terms of an OnlineOpen agreement and pay the associated fee.
+Following submission and peer review organized by the journal, posting of revised versions of the article on a preprint server with a CC-BY licence might affect an author’s ability to sign an Exclusive Licence to publish in a BES journal.

 It is the responsibility of authors to inform the journal at the time of submission if and where their article has been previously posted and, if the manuscript is accepted for publication in a BES journal authors are required to provide a link to the final manuscript alongside the original preprint version.